berill98/mayawilson/README.md

 -	I want to easily enter payment information
 -	I want to feel my personal and payment information is safe and secure
 -	I want to view an order confirmation after checkout
--	I want to receive an email confirmation after checking out
 -	I want to see my order history in my profile

 As an admin: